 We added a Reviews section to the press kit and shared past reviews from influencers and journalists.
 This gave them the needed proof and credibility, and worked so well that journalists started to cover Pico without even testing it — something practically unheard of in crowdfunding!

 Commissions are one of the most effective strategies to increase a successful Kickstarter campaign’s productivity.
 It helps to motivate partners and simultaneously increase sales.
 However, it is important that the commission strategy aligns with the brand’s plan.

 With Pico, we started each partnership with a fair commission rate and constantly increased it with each media’s repeat promotion.
 This kept them motivated and made them boost Pico again and again.

 My Modern Met was one of our first boosters and at the very beginning, the deal was to work on a 10% commission from each sale.
 As it was performing really well and we needed more and more boosts from them we increased it by 1% at a time.
 As a result, we had the article boosted 9 times!

 This was a win-win as 19% commission was a pretty good commission for them, and we received a lot of conversions from them in exchange!

 As usual, we used Kickbooster for this aspect of our affiliate marketing.
 This platform made our strategy with Pico extra effective, as it sent notifications to our affiliates every time we increased the affiliate percentage.

 So, even though they had already shared Pico with their audiences — without any extra messaging from us — they’d be incentivized to share it again.

 Kickbooster boosters have many other campaigns from where they earn money and it becomes really hard for them to keep track of all of them.
-So we sent each one a countdown follow up, to remind them how many days were left for the campaign to end.
+So we sent each one a countdown follow-up, to remind them how many days were left before the campaign ended.